 If you are living with dry eyes it can be very uncomfortable and make it difficult to complete even the simplest of tasks.
 These tips can assist in keeping your eyes more comfortable:

 • Eye Drops: Eye drops will keep your eyes moist and comfortable throughout the day.
 They can be added whenever your eyes begin to feel dry.
 Artificial tear products are available at your local drug store.
-Following a complete eye test your eye doctor can also recommend a product that will keep your eyes moist.
+Following an eye test your eye doctor can also recommend a product that will keep your eyes moist.

 • Avoid Air Movement: Exposing your eyes to air movement will make your eyes more uncomfortable.
 This can include fans, wind and even hair dryers.
 Make sure you wear sunglasses on windy days to help lessen eye dryness.